moccalotto/moccalotto.github.com/docs/valit.md

 | If you want to assert that all checks pass, and you want
 | info about all tests, you can use the Check facade in
 | combination with the `orThrowException` method.
 |
+| The thrown `ValidationException` will contain a list of
+| all the error messages.
+These can be accessed via the
+| `errorMessages` method like so:
+|
  */